-means permitting the relevant footpath object to remain on the places, placing and footpath, as well as the actual act of putting the footpath object on the footpath.
+means permitting the relevant footpath object to remain on the footpath, as well as the actual act of putting the footpath object on the footpath.

-Planning Scheme means the Planning Scheme operating in the municipal district that is made under the Planning and Environment Act 1987.
+Planning Scheme means the Planning Scheme operating in the municipal district that is made under the Planning and planter boxes means a container made of any material designed to display plants on footpaths or for segregating parts of the footpath (whether containing plants or not).

+Environment Act 1987.

-means a container made of any material designed to display planter boxes plants on footpaths or for segregating parts of the footpath public place has the same meaning as in the Summary Offences Act 1966. race period has the same meaning as in the Australian Grand Prix Act redundant means no longer required or of use, whether because of a change in the use of land in respect of which the vehicle crossing was constructed or otherwise.
+public place has the same meaning as in the Summary Offences Act race period has the same meaning as in the Australian Grand Prix redundant means no longer required or of use, whether because of a change in the use of land in respect of which the vehicle crossing was constructed or otherwise.